ToshioCP/Gtk4-tutorial/gfm/sec24.md

 - 58-63: A function `get_location`.
 The location of the input is recorded to `nline` and `ncolumn`.
-These two variables are for the scanner.
-A variable `yylloc` is shared by the scanner and the parser.
+A variable `yylloc` is referred by the parser.
 It is a C structure and has four members, `first_line`, `first_column`, `last_line` and `last_column`.
 They point the start and end of the current input text.
-- 65: `YY_BUFFER_STATE` is a type of the pointer points the input buffer.
+- 65: `YY_BUFFER_STATE` is a pointer points the input buffer.
 - 67-70: `init_flex` is called by `run_cb` signal handler, which is called when `Run` button is clicked on.
 `run_cb` calls `init_flex` with one argument which is the copy of the content of GtkTextBuffer.
 `yy_scan_string` sets the input buffer to read from the text.